Tommrodrigues/Blog/content/posts/My DIY Smart Thermostat/index.md

 ![image](./images/schematic.png)

-Nothing too complicated, just some resistors, diodes, opto-couplers, and transistors.
+Nothing too complicated, just some resistors, diodes, optocouplers, and transistors.

 However, if you've never had experience making your own circuits, and the schematic above scares you, you might feel more comfortable buying a pre-made adaptor from the [blog](http://ihormelnyk.com/shop/arduino_opentherm_controller).